naure/PuppyParachute/README.md

     > nosetests3 demo --puppy-package app --puppy-annotate

-This will annotate all functions covered by the tests, including inputs and outputs, for instance:
+This will annotate all functions covered by the tests, including example inputs and outputs, for instance:

 ```python
 #? what=that -> Done